profi200/open_agb_firm/README.md

 Additionally, we are not responsible for any damage that may occur to your system as a direct or indirect result of you using open_agb_firm.

-## How to Use
+## Setup
 The process to set up and launch open_agb_firm is similar that of [GodMode9](https://github.com/d0k3/GodMode9).
 * Download the [latest release](https://github.com/profi200/open_agb_firm/releases/latest) and extract it to obtain `open_agb_firm.firm`.
 * Copy the `open_agb_firm.firm` file to your 3DS's SD card at `/luma/payloads` if using Luma3DS or elsewhere if using fastboot3DS.
-* Launch open_agb_firm using Luma3DS by holding START while booting your 3DS or assign the firm to a slot if you're using fastboot3DS.
+* Launch open_agb_firm using Luma3DS by holding START while booting your 3DS or assign it to a slot if you're using fastboot3DS.
-* After open_agb_firm launches, use the file browser to navigate to a .GBA ROM to run.
+* After open_agb_firm launches, use the file browser to navigate to a GBA ROM to run.

 ## Controls
 A/B/L/R/START/SELECT - GBA buttons, respectively